cyanreg/cyanrip/README.md

 All key=value pair tags must be separated by *:*.
 For track tags, the syntax is -t track_number=key=value:key=value.
 You need to specify the -t argument separately for each track.

+For convenience, if any of the first 2 metadata tags of tracks are missing a key, such as with `-t 2=some_title:some_artist:key=value`, cyanrip will automatically prepend `title=` and `artist=` such that it becomes `-t title=some_title:artist=some_artist:key=value`.
+A missing key in tag 1 is always considered a title while a missing key in tag 2 is always considered artist, so either can be skipped with no effect.

 The precedence of tags is Track tags > Album tags > Musicbrainz tags.